 Discrimination and Sexual Misconduct Prevention Training

-All full-time and part-time employees must complete training in the prevention of sexual misconduct within 60 days of when they are a new employee and then again every year.
+All full-time and part-time employees must complete sexual misconduct (Title IX) reporting obligations training within 60 days of when they are a new employee and then again every year.
 The training's content is based on an employee's designation as either a reporting employee, designated confidential resource, or resource connection employee.

-The sexual misconduct prevention trainings empower employees to become a leader in prevention by teaching them how to recognize and address sexual misconduct, their obligations related to sexual misconduct behaviors, university and community support resources, and bystander intervention skills.
+The sexual misconduct (Title IX) reporting obligations trainings empower employees to become a leader in prevention by teaching them how to recognize and address sexual misconduct, their obligations related to sexual misconduct behaviors, university and community support resources, and bystander intervention skills.

 Required Training Types

 - Designated Confidential Resource: professional counselors, non-professional counselors, and advocates

 - Reporting Employee: employees who have the authority to institute corrective measures regarding incidents of sexual misconduct, Campus Security Authorities, resident assistants, and supervisors

 - Resource Connection Employee: full-time and part-time employees who are not designated confidential resources or reporting employees and have been designated as a resource connection employee

 - Faculty members and adjunct instructors: required to participate in a separate faculty member/instructor-specific training about their obligations

 Full-time and part-time employees can look up their sexual misconduct reporting designation at the employee sexual misconduct reporting obligations webpage.